Take the time to explore the city and settle in to your hotel.

 PM– Golf at Peninsula Kingswood Golf and Country Club (North or South Course)

-Located 40 minutes from Melbourne toward the Mornington Peninsula, Peninsula Kingswood is currently undergoing some radical redevelopment of it’s two courses (north and south) and onsite facilities.
-Australian Architects Ogilvy Clayton have been tasked with redeveloping the courses and the early results are nothing short of spectacular.
-With wide open fairways lined by natural shrubbery and quite possibly the best greens in the land, Peninsula Kingswood is destined to be a must play course by any avid golfer.
+Located 40 minutes from Melbourne toward the Mornington Peninsula, Peninsula Kingswood has recently relaunched after undergoing some radical redevelopment of it’s two courses (north and south) and onsite facilities.
+Australian Architects Ogilvy Clayton were tasked with redeveloping the courses and the results are nothing short of spectacular.
+With wide open fairways lined by natural shrubbery and quite possibly the best greens in the land, Peninsula Kingswood is a must play course by any avid golfer.

 Enjoy Dinner in the new Clubhouse restaurant and stay overnight at Peninsula Kingswood’s new onsite accommodation.